 Each Ph.D. candidate is expected to demonstrate competency by satisfactorily completing (1) a comprehensive written examination in each specialty field chosen, (2) a dissertation research project that demonstrates original independent scholarly research, and (3) a final oral exam.

 Before being recommended for admission to a degree program with a major in agricultural and applied economics, the student may be required to take (without graduate credit) undergraduate leveling courses as specified by the department.

 The School of Law and the Graduate School of Texas Tech University offer a dual degree program that allows students to complete the requirements for the Master of Science degree in Agricultural and Applied Economics and the Doctor of Jurisprudence degree.
 This dual program can be completed one year sooner than when each is pursued separately.
 The 36-hour M.S. component is administered by the Department of Agricultural and Applied Economics on behalf of the Graduate School, while the J.D. component is administered by the School of Law.

-Associate Professors: Carpio, Chidmi, Elam, Farmer, Lyford, Malaga, Wang
+Associate Professors: Carpio, Chidmi, Elam, Farmer, Murova, Wang

 Research Assistant Professor: Boonsaeng